 4. Be yourself.

 I know you’ve heard this one a thousand times, but here it is again: be yourself.
 When you’re shooting photos to submit or showing up to an open call or casting, be exactly who you were in the waiting room.
 (Or maybe the person you are at home if waiting rooms make you nervous.)
 These agents and casting directors have already seen it all and, more importantly, you don’t know what they’re looking for.
-Sometimes they might not even know yet, so don’t try to figure out that for them—that’s their job.
+Sometimes they might not even know yet, so don’t try to figure that out for them—that’s their job.
 Your job is to be you!

 5. Follow up.